conala-corpus/conala-corpus.github.io/README.md

-In the CoNaLa challenge, you are allowed to use other data sources to improve your system accuracy **as long as you exclude any information from the specific StackOverflow questions that are included in the test set**.
+In the CoNaLa challenge, you are allowed to use other data sources to improve your system accuracy **as long as you exclude any information from the specific Stack Overflow questions that are included in the test set**.
 We provide links to a number of data sources below, but other sources may be used as well:

 #### Automatically Mined Intent/Snippet Pairs